WAM2layers/WAM2layers/docs/index.md

 Welcome to the documentation of the WAM2layers moisture tracking code.
 WAM2layers can be used to determine where precipitation originally evaporated (backtracking), or where evaporated moisture eventually ends up (forward tracking).

 WAM2layers is written in Python an is most easy to use as a command line tool with configuration script that can be edited in your favorite editor.

-* Before using WAM2layers for your own case it is highly recommended to read the [Theory](./theory.md) of tracking in WAM2layers
+* We highly recommended to read the [theory](./theory.md) of tracking in WAM2layers before starting your experiments.
 * To access source code, see our [GitHub repository](https://github.com/WAM2layers/WAM2layers)
 * For a reference publication, see [this paper](https://doi.org/10.5194/esd-5-471-2014)
 * To cite the code, use the software citation information [for the appropriate